14 September 2009

 What I find most troubling about these neo-Advaita people is that they appear to be absolutely convinced of what they're preaching.
 They're all radically awakened, or whatever other synonym of the — for most of them taboo — word "enlightened" they use to describe themselves, and they consequently have to readily produce a confident answer to every question thrown at them.
 They'll never say, "Hmm...
 I don't really know.
 What do you think?"
 They'll just make something up, or pick one of their stock responses that's only tangentially related to the question.
 And then, after all this pontificating, they'll categorically reject the idea that they are any kind of gurus or spiritual teachers.
 But all things considered, that's hardly surprising given that they reject the idea that they are persons at all.

 Why do I then bother listening to them at all? you might rightly ask.
 Well, I generally enjoy philosophical and spiritual gibberish, even if I don't agree with it.
 As long as they don't abuse words like energy, vibration and quantum too often, and don't expect me to believe in elaborate fairy tales, it's all good to keep my restless mind entertained.
-And, to be fair, I do find the Advaita ideas interesting, it's just that I can't stand the complete absence of self-doubt these people display.
+And, to be fair, I do find the Advaita ideas interesting; it's just that I can't stand the complete absence of self-doubt most of these people display.
 If you're so open-minded that you're prepared to believe that everything is an illusion, it wouldn't do you any harm to also be open to the possibility that you've got hold of the wrong end of the philosophical stick.
 And, of course, this doesn't just apply to Neo-Advaita.

 5 May 2009